From April 2023 to November 2024 one or two weekend a month

 □ Determine if a senior citizen qualifies for implant surgery.

-□ Evaluate the physical conditions of the patient for suitability of implant surgery.
+□ Evaluate the physical conditions of the patient for suitability of implant

-□ Determine which procedure is most suitable for the patient: conventional or implant.
+□ Determine which procedure is most suitable for the patient: conventional

 □ Able to give super structure implants that are easy to maintain.